-- 1 Turn on the Wireless switch of the computer.
-The Switch wireless devices dialog box appears. - 2 Right-click the network icon 🕵 in the taskbar displaying the Wireless Network Connection message. - 3 Click View Available Wireless Networks.
+- 1 Turn on the Wireless switch of the computer. - 2 Right-click the network icon 🚺 in the taskbar displaying the Wireless Network Connection message. - 3 Click View Available Wireless Networks.
 The Wireless Network Connection dialog box appears. - 4 Select the network you want to use. - 5 Type the Network Key.

-If you are using the Sony Access Point PCWA-A320, by default, you don't need to enter any WEP key.
+If you are using the Sony Access Point PCWA-A320, by default, you don't need to enter any encryption key (WEP/WPA).
 To be able to communicate, you must select the box Allow me to connect to the selected wireless network, even though it is not secure.